How To Make Water Kefir (Tibicos)

-Easy Water Kefir Recipe For Brewing Success!
+Easy Water Kefir Recipe for Brewing Success!

-As bacteriosapiens with over 500 organisms living inside of and on our bodies, we need a variety of ferments to keep our digestive and immune system health and strong.
 Many might find Kombucha a bit too tangy at first.
 New brewers may get impatient with the longer fermentation time.
-However, the typical Water Kefir recipe requires only 1-2 days from start to finish!
+The perfect gateway into longer fermentation, a typical Water Kefir recipe requires only 1-2 days from start to finish!
 This makes for a much lighter tasting brew.
 Plus it’s loaded with healthy bacteria and yeast which delivers a nutritional boost in living form.
-Passed down through the generations, this simple ferment can provide a delicious, probiotic alternative to the chemical laden sodas, energy drinks and pasteurized juices that populate store shelves.
-Water kefir is dairy free, grain free and vegan friendly.
-Check out our water kefir recipe below!
-(Water Kefir FAQ Here)

-Sweet but somewhat bland without a second ferment, flavored water kefir is reminiscent in taste and effervescence of a natural soda pop.
-Similar to Kombucha and dairy kefir, water kefir “grains” (named for their appearance only) are a SCOBY that digests sugar to create beneficial probiotics.
 Unlike Kombucha, the water kefir recipe does not call for tea, so there is no caffeine.
-This also means there are not as many powerful enzymes and acids in water kefir.
-But water kefir does contain a higher number of beneficial bacteria.
+This also means there are not as many powerful enzymes and acids in water kefir, but water kefir does contain a higher number of beneficial bacteria.

 What are Water Kefir Grains?

-The kefir grain is not actually a grain but rather, a symbiotic polysaccharide containing both yeast and bacteria that ferment sucrose into a lightly sweet and bubbly brew that repopulates the gut with healthy organisms to balance the digestive and immune system.
+The kefir grain is not actually a grain but, rather, a symbiotic polysaccharide containing both yeast and bacteria that ferment sucrose into a lightly sweet and bubbly brew that repopulates the gut with healthy organisms to balance the digestive and immune system.

 Plus, it is super easy to flavor in a myriad of ways providing infinite variety.
 They can also be utilized with other substrates to create unique beverages with additional benefits.
 These include fruit juices and coconut water.
-Want to ferment nut milks?
-Milk kefir grains work best for that.

 Why Brew Water Kefir vs Kombucha?

-• Its easy & fast!
+• It’s easy & fast!
 The typical water kefir recipe calls for 24-48 hours fermentation time.
 Kombucha takes 7-14 days per brewing cycle.

 • Small batches are good!
 Due to the shorter fermentation time, making smaller amounts works best – perfect for one person.
 Kombucha is best made in 1 gallon size batches or larger.

-• Its not too sour!
+• It’s not too sour!
 Some people find Kombucha too tangy to enjoy.
 Water Kefir has a lighter profile that many fermentation newbies enjoy.

-• Its free!
+• It’s free!
 Dairy-free, caffeine-free, and vegan friendly.
-Plus it reproduces rapidly so you can share with friends or feed extra grains to the chickens.
+Plus, it reproduces rapidly so you can share with friends or feed extra grains to the chickens.

 Tibicos, tibi, sugar kefir grains, Japanese water crystals, California bees,